ghpages/tjvantoll.github.com/_posts/2012-02-20-CSS3-Color-Animations.markdown

 layout: post
 title: CSS3 Color Animations
 postNumber: 1
+truncateCharacter: 350
 ---

-CSS3 animations are one of the new toys now available for use in modern browsers.
+CSS3 animations allow you to alter the values of CSS properties over time.
+They're now supported in Firefox 5+, Chrome, Safari 4+, iOS, Android 4+, and the upcoming IE10, therefore, using them in real production websites is possible.
 One of the cool things you can do with them is change the color of an element using exclusively CSS.
 Previously a technique like this was only possible using <a href="https://developer.mozilla.org/en/window.setInterval">JavaScript's setInterval function</a> to gradually change the appropriate property of the element.
 See <a href="http://jqueryui.com/demos/animate/">jQuery UI's animate demos</a> for a good example.

 ### Getting Started